“Simply the future of opera…”

 Recognized by Opera News as “one of the finest singers of his generation,” American bass-baritone Ryan McKinny has earned his reputation as an artist with something to say.
 His relentless curiosity informs riveting character portrayals and beautifully crafted performances, reminding audiences of their shared humanity with characters on stage and screen.

-McKinny’s recent debut as Joseph De Rocher in Dead Man Walking at Lyric Opera of Chicago was hailed by the Chicago Tribune as “an indelible performance...an acting tour de force buttressed by a warmly inviting voice.”
-He has also appeared as the title character in Don Giovanni (Washington National Opera, Lyric Opera of Chicago, Houston Grand Opera, Boston Symphony Orchestra), Escamillo in Carmen (Semperoper Dresden, Deutsche Oper Berlin, Staatsoper Hamburg, Houston Grand Opera), Bluebeard in Bluebeard’s Castle (Boston Lyric Opera), and Mozart’s Figaro (Washington National Opera, Wolf Trap Opera, Houston Grand Opera, Seattle Opera, Metropolitan Opera).
-This spring, he created the role of Gerald “Mac” McDonald in the world premiere of Jake Heggie and Gene Scheer’s newest opera, Before It All Goes Dark, on a three-city tour to Seattle, San Francisco, and Chicago.
+He has recently appeared as the title character in Don Giovanni (Washington National Opera, Lyric Opera of Chicago, Houston Grand Opera, Boston Symphony Orchestra), Escamillo in Carmen (Semperoper Dresden, Deutsche Oper Berlin, Staatsoper Hamburg, Houston Grand Opera), De Rocher in Dead Man Walking (Lyric Opera of Chicago), and Mozart’s Figaro (Washington National Opera, Houston Grand Opera, Seattle Opera, Metropolitan Opera).
+He also created the role of Mac in the world premiere of Jake Heggie and Gene Scheer’s newest opera, Before It All Goes Dark, recently released on Warner Classics.

-McKinny is a frequent guest artist at Los Angeles Opera, where he has sung Scarpia in Tosca, Count Alamaviva in Le nozze di Figaro, Don Basilio in Il barbiere di Siviglia, and Stanley Kowalski in Previn’s A Streetcar Named Desire, opposite Renée Fleming as Blanche DuBois, and at Santa Fe Opera, where he has appeared as Jochanaan in Salome and Oppenheimer in Doctor Atomic.
-An alumnus of the Houston Grand Opera Studio, Mr. McKinny has made a number of important role debuts on the HGO mainstage, including the iconic title roles of Don Giovanni and Rigoletto.
-His most recent appearance in Houston was as Jochanaan, for which Houston Press hailed his voice as “an instrument of awe and immense dignity.”
+McKinny is a regular presence at Santa Fe Opera, where he has appeared as Jochanaan in Salome and Oppenheimer in Doctor Atomic, and at Los Angeles Opera, where he has sung Scarpia in Tosca, Count Alamaviva in Le nozze di Figaro, and Stanley Kowalski in Previn’s A Streetcar Named Desire, opposite Renée Fleming as Blanche DuBois.
+An alumnus of the Houston Grand Opera Studio, Mr. McKinny often returns to the house in major roles, including the title characters in Don Giovanni and Rigoletto, as well as Jochanaan, hailed by the Houston Press for his “instrument of awe and immense dignity.”
+His role debut as Jan Nyman in Mazzoli’s Breaking the Waves was captured for an upcoming release through HGO’s new partnership with the LSO Live label.

 McKinny is a long-time artistic collaborator of composer John Adams and director Peter Sellars, having appeared in Sellars productions of Adams’ Girls of the Golden West (Los Angeles Philharmonic, San Francisco Opera, Dutch National Opera) and Doctor Atomic (Santa Fe Opera), in addition to Adams’ Nixon in China with the Los Angeles Philharmonic.
 He has also performed under Sellars’ direction in Stravinsky’s Oedipus Rex (Sydney Festival), Tristan und Isolde (Canadian Opera Company), and Shostakovich’s Orango with the London Philharmonia and Los Angeles Philharmonic, the latter comprising Esa-Pekka Salonen’s final concerts as music director.
 He can be heard in the role of Clarence, which he originated, on the Grammy-nominated Nonesuch record of Girls of the Golden West.

-Other recent orchestral engagements include Beethoven’s Symphony No. 9 and a double bill of Michael Tilson Thomas’ Rilke Songs and Mahler’s Des Knaben Wunderhorn with San Francisco Symphony, Mahler’s Symphony No. 8 and Bernstein’s Mass with Gustavo Dudamel and the Los Angeles Philharmonic, Beethoven’s Symphony No. 9 with Yannick Nézet-Séguin and the Philadelphia Orchestra, Cleveland Orchestra, and National Symphony, Rossini’s Stabat Mater at Grant Park Music Festival, Britten’s War Requiem with Marin Alsop and Baltimore Symphony Orchestra, and Oedipus Rex with Chicago Symphony.
+Other recent orchestral engagements include Beethoven’s Symphony No. 9 and a double bill of Michael Tilson Thomas’ Rilke Songs and Mahler’s Des Knaben Wunderhorn with San Francisco Symphony, Mahler’s Symphony No. 8 and Bernstein’s Mass with Gustavo Dudamel and the Los Angeles Philharmonic, Beethoven’s Symphony No. 9 with Yannick Nézet-Séguin and the Philadelphia Orchestra, Cleveland Orchestra, and National Symphony, Rossini’s Stabat Mater at Grant Park Music Festival, Der Kaiser von Atlantis with Louisville Orchestra, Britten’s War Requiem with Marin Alsop and Baltimore Symphony Orchestra, and Oedipus Rex with Chicago Symphony.

 McKinny benefited from early educational opportunities at the Aspen Music Festival, where he sang his first performance of Winterreise accompanied on the piano by Richard Bado, and at the Wolf Trap Opera Company, where he sang Barone di Kelbar in Verdi’s Un giorno di regno, Le Gouverneur in Rossini’s Le comte Ory and Figaro in Le nozze di Figaro.
 McKinny made his Carnegie Hall debut in Handel’s Messiah with the Musica Sacra Orchestra while still a student at the Juilliard School.